 The Business Platinum® Card from American Express vs. Capital One® Spark® Miles for Business

 The Capital One® Spark® Miles for Business credit card offers you the simplicity of a flat-rate rewards card and the perks of a travel business card in one.
 With an annual fee of $0 intro for first year; $95 after that, you stand to easily offset that fee after year one with the two-miles-per-$1 spent on all your purchases rewards.

 Miles earned with your Capital One® Spark® Miles for Business can be redeemed for travel without any blackout dates or seat restrictions.
 There are additional redemption options, such as cash back and gift cards, available as well.
-Note the welcome offer: Earn up to 200,000 miles--earn a bonus of 50,000 miles when you spend $5,000 in the first 3 months of opening your account, then earn 150,000 miles when you spend $50,000 within the first 6 months.
-Limited Time Offer.
+Note the welcome offer: Earn a one-time bonus of 50,000 miles when you spend $4,500 in the first three months of opening your account.

 That said, if you appreciate some added creature comforts when you fly for business, Capital One® Spark® Miles for Business won't necessarily put those at your disposal like The Business Platinum® Card from American Express does, but you will also only pay a $95 annual fee.